 HISTORY AND CULTURE

-Lumbee tribal headquarters are located in the small town of Pembroke.
-The tribal territory and service area is comprised of four adjoining counties: Robeson, Scotland, Hoke and Cumberland.
-The tribal housing complex, also known as ‘The Turtle’, houses most tribal services.
+The Lumbee Tribal Complex is located in Pembroke, North Carolina.
+The tribal territory and service area includes four counties: Robeson, Scotland, Hoke and Cumberland.
+The tribal housing complex, also known as “The Turtle”, houses most tribal services.
 The Lumbee are a strong People with a dynamic history and promising future.
-The sequential banners below, created by Karen Dial Bird and Kaya Littleturtle, share some of the rich history of the Lumbee in both narrative and visual form.
+These sequential banners below share some of the rich history of the Lumbee in both narrative and visual form.

 *A ‘Notes’ page follows the banners for those interested in works cited and more information on included photographs.This banner series is copyrighted by the Lumbee Tribe of North Carolina - © 2017 Lumbee Tribe of North Carolina.